VA Education Benefits

 “When my time in the service was up I knew I needed to start my career.
-The Temple: A Paul Mitchell Partner School made that happen!
-They accepted my VA Benefits and I started school not even a week after I got out of the military.”
+THE TEMPLE academies made that happen!
+They accepted my VA Benefits and I started school not even a week after I got out of the military.

 Military Education Assistance